-Happy Friday everyone, we’re back with Francis Chan, who joins us from San Francisco.
-Francis and his wife Lisa are the authors of the new book, You and Me Forever: Marriage in Light of Eternity.
+Happy Friday, everyone!
+We’re back with Francis Chan, who joins us from San Francisco.
+Francis and his wife Lisa are the authors of a new book, You and Me Forever: Marriage in Light of Eternity.
 Francis, how do you and Lisa argue like Christians?
-Some readers of the book will be surprised that you and Lisa have conflict — but of course married couples won’t be too surprised.
-We all do at some point.
+Some readers of the book will be surprised that you and Lisa have conflict — but of course, married couples won’t be too surprised; we all do at some point.
 So when it comes to verbal conflicts and disagreements, what is a core lesson you have learned about how to argue with your spouse in a way that honors Christ?

 Yes, Lisa and I argue.
 Honestly, we don’t argue that much, because we realize we don’t have time for this.
 We are on a mission.
 There is a TV show called The Amazing Race, where couples are racing to get to this finish line, and they are competing with other couples.
 But you see certain ones fight, and they start losing ground, and they argue with each other and lose the race.

 And we look at our lives very much like that, like there are things for us to do and we are here to seek his kingdom.
 We are here to make disciples.
 And if we spend our time just fighting with each other, it’s going to keep us from his mission.
 And so one of the ways we fight is always realizing: “OK, divorce isn’t an option, and also we don’t have a lot of time to argue about petty things, because we are dealing with eternal things.”
 And so we keep that in our minds.